Fast Fourier Transform Calculator

 X[0], …, X[N-1]that represents the frequency content of the original data.

-The complexity grows roughly as N log2 N, so doubling the length does not double the work; instead it increases it by a relatively modest factor.
+The complexity grows roughly as N log2 N, so doubling the sequence length does not double the work in the same painful way a direct DFT would.
+That matters when you want quick experimentation or repeated transforms during analysis.

 How to use this FFT calculator